This guide existed previously but it became corrupted or whatever, so here it is again:

 Late game Geb - The wall.
 Geb is no longer just a deterrent, he's an obstacle and a damn big one.
 Your team will now know to stay near you and that you're watching them, but the enemy will always have one eye on you as they try to make their assaults - because by this stage, they really dislike you.
 Prepare to be focussed down if you're having a good game and take it as a compliment.

-Wards - If you have the gold, grab a Chalice of the Oracle Three wards every time you visit the fountain.
+Wards - If you have the gold, grab a Chalice of the Oracle for three wards every time you visit the fountain.
 Keep warding where needed:

-If your tier 2 tower is down, the Phoenix is going next so place a ward where you'll see a sneaky enemy approach (and call them out to the team)
+If your tier 2 tower is down, the Phoenix is going next so place a ward where you'll see an enemy approach (and call it out to the team)

-If the Fire Giant is up or nearly there, you want it warded.
+If the Fire Giant is up or nearly there, you want that warded too.

 Stay with your team and remind them to 'group up'.
 They're doing the damage and you're keeping them alive.
 Don't get carried away and try to solo anyone or take a tower down alone - you need your team as much as they need you.

 If you have the gold and your kit is finished, consider if any of your earlier items could be swapped to counter the enemy more efficiently.
 If not, upgrade your relics.

 As I said earlier, don't worry if you die whilst protecting your team.
 Your KDA at the end isn't what makes Geb (or any support), it's how well you protected your team so they could get the objectives down.
 You aren't a hunter or mage, your role is to assist your guys by helping them fight longer and not spend time in the fountain waiting to come back to life while the enemy takes advantage of a quiet map.

 OK, your team will know their roles and get kills/objectives anyway, but they'll always appreciate a decent Geb having their back.
 Get ready to hear 'Thanks' and 'You Rock' a lot. *thanks, guys.
 You rock too, now let's attack on Titan!